kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 a & b\\
 c & d
 \end{bmatrix}
+=
+\begin{bmatrix}
+0 & 0\\
+0 & 0
+\end{bmatrix}
++
+\begin{bmatrix}
+a & b\\
+c & d
+\end{bmatrix}
 $$

 [Polynomials](https://mathworld.wolfram.com/Polynomial.html) are expressions like $x^2 + 3x + 1$ where $x$ is some real variable.
-The zero polynomial is simply the number zero, and adding it to any polynomial also gives us the original polynomial.
+The zero polynomial is simply the number zero, and adding it to any polynomial also gives us back the original polynomial.

+## Subtraction

+Subtracting zero from a number leaves it unchanged.
+Subtracting a larger natural number from a smaller one gives a negative number and this is the main reason for expanding the set $\mathbb{N}$ into the set $\mathbb{Z}$.

+By convention, when a sign is not prefixed to a number, we assume it to be positive.
+If a negative sign is prefixed to a number, it is a negative number.
+This is indicated it a pair of parentheses---surrounding the number and its sign---in expressions.
+When the number is featured alone, these parentheses are dropped.

+With signed numbers, we may convert any subtraction into an addition like this:
+$$
+3 - 5 = -2 = 3 + (-5) = (-5) + 3.
+$${eq:negnum}
+In this way, we could convert subtractions into additions, and those additions would still be commutative.
+This does not mean that subtraction has suddenly become commutative; it has not.
+It simply means that subtraction can be morphed into the addition of signed numbers.

 ### Multiplication as repeated addition

-### Subtraction

 ### Division as repeated subtraction